AxelEngA/SQL_project_26/README.md

 - **5.**
 Based on both salary and demand, python along with Tableau and R tops the list.
-Useful to learn a programming language, BI tool, SQL and BI or visualization tool.
-Additionally learning a Cloud Platform such as AWS, Azure or GCP.
+Useful to learn a programming language, SQL or visualization tool.
+Additionally learning a Cloud Platform such as AWS, Azure or GCP beneficial.
+SQL being one of the top demanded skills to learn.

 # Closing Thoughts